 The wind-carved mounds reminded us of giant candy corns.

 How the layered mounds are formed…

 We learned the desert is composed of stratified layers of easily erodible shale, mudstone, and siltstone from the Triassic Chinle Formation.
 These sandy rock layers contain abundant compounds of iron and manganese which give the mounds layered colors.
 The mesas are formed by volcanic lava and debris remnants and thin resistant lacustrine limestone layers.
 Numerous layers of silicic volcanic ash occur in the Chinle and provide the silica for the petrified logs of the area.
 The erosion of these layers has resulted in the formation of the badlands topography of the region.

 So, in layman’s terms, the silica along with the arid climate is what dries the wood causing it to petrify.

-There really wasn’t very much vegetation.
-Afterall, the Painted Desert is a very barren and unforgiving place for growing green things.
-But we did find these little pricklies; some species of the Cholla family.
+There really isn’t very much vegetation there than occasional Sagebrush.
+The Painted Desert is a very barren and unforgiving place for growing green things.
+But we did find these little pricklies; a species of the Cholla family.